Lehman family

-The Lehman family is a prominent family of Jewish German-Americans who founded the financial firm Lehman Brothers.
+The Lehman family (also Lehmann, Liehmann or Liehman) is a prominent family of Jewish German-Americans who founded the financial firm Lehman Brothers.
 Some were also involved in American politics.
 Members have married into the prominent Morgenthau, Loeb, and Bronfman families.

 The family traces back to Abraham Lehmann, a cattle merchant in Rimpar, Bavaria, who changed his Yiddish (German-Jewish) surname Löw (Loeb) to the German Lehman.

 Family tree

 Some of the family members include: